-Community Impact: In addition to the value of this area as bird habitat, there is a significant contribution to the local economy by the thousands of bird watchers from all over the world who visit the area each year.
+There is a also significant contribution to the local economy by the thousands of birdwatchers from all over the world who visit the area each year.
 The Bolivar Flats’ productive salt marshes also provide food for large numbers of fish and other marine life, which provide recreational opportunities for fisherman to catch redfish, speckled trout and flounder, and for families to catch blue crabs.

 Ecology & Conservation

 Intertidal Sand and Mud Flats: The extent of this habitat and the relative proportions of sand and mud are continually changing.
 This is due to the accretion (growth by addition of smaller parts) of sediments behind the North Jetty.
 Few higher plants can survive the harsh physical climate of this zone.
 It is however very productive due to regular inputs of detritus by waves.
 The intertidal sand and mudflats provide feeding habitat for large numbers of shorebirds, making it one of the most important habitats in the Bolivar Flats complex.

 Beach and Dune Complex: This complex extends from high-tide mark to leeward marshes.
 The foreshore is generally devoid of vegetation due to wave energy.
 Although it is bare, it is an important feeding and roosting area for shorebirds.
 The beach is backed by sand dunes which are low, rounded, and well stabilized by vegetation.
 Predominant plants in this area are Bitter Panicum and Camphor Daisy.
 The better vegetated dunes are characterized by greater species diversity.
 Additional species of plants found in this area are: Beach Primrose, Ladies Tresses, Baccharis, and Salt Cedar.